unifycoin/bitcore-lib/docs/browser.md

 # Browser Builds
 Unifycore and most official submodules work in the browser, thanks to [browserify](http://browserify.org/) (some modules are not fully compatible with web browsers).

 The easiest and recommended way to use them, is via [Bower](http://bower.io/), a browser package manager, and get the release bundles.
-For example, when building an app that uses `unifycore` and `bitcore-mnemonic`, you do:
+For example, when building an app that uses `bitcore` and `bitcore-mnemonic`, you do:

 ```sh
 bower install bitcore-lib